 Arguably, one of the most recognizable designer dog breeds is the Cockapoo.
 The first hybrid was supposedly the result of an accidental crossbreeding between an American Cocker Spaniel and a Miniature Poodle in the 1950s when crossbreeding was becoming commonplace in the United States and Canada.
-Still considered one of the most sought-after breeds, Cockapoos are fun, energetic and intelligent companions that have made its way into the hearts and homes of many dog lovers today.
+Cockapoo dog is still considered one of the most sought-after breeds, Cockapoos are fun, energetic and intelligent companions that have made its way into the hearts and homes of many dog lovers today.

 Get your ESA letter and avail all the benefits that your dog has to offer- Click below.